SidRichardsQuantum/Dynamics_of_Topological_Photonics/README.md

 ## Methodology

+See [THEORY.md](THEORY.md) for a more-extensive description of the physics behind this project.

 ### 1. **Hamiltonian Construction**
 Hamiltonians are defined by populating the matrix entry $[i, j]$ with the hopping strength from site $j$ to $i$.
 We compute and visualize: